 The Fates: Then the once-proud Zeus will finally fall / And you, Hades, will rule all!

-The Fates: A word of caution to this tale...
+The Fates: But a word of caution to this tale...

 Hades: Excuse me?

 The Fates: Should Hercules fight, you will fail.

 [they laugh and disappear]

 Hades: WHAAAT?...
 Okay, fine, fine.
 I'm cool.
 I'm fine.

 Meg: Is Wonder Boy here for real?